UllaRisager/MyBadassWebsite/_posts/2017-04-08-how-to-start-an-e-commerce-shop.md

 layout: default
 title: How to start an e-commerce shop
 image_path: /uploads/how to start and e-commerce shop.jpg
-image-alt: how to make homemade ice cream
+image-alt: How to start an e-commerce shop
-snippet: Homemade ice cream
+snippet: I learned how to create and online shop
 ---